TIBCOSoftware/snappy-cloud-tools/docker/README.md

  Removing locator1 ... done
  Removing network dockercompose_snappydata
  ```
- Note : When you remove containers from the Docker engine, any data that exists on the containers is destroyed.
+ Note: When you remove containers from the Docker engine, any data that exists in the containers is destroyed.

 <hr>